gortaina/workout/README.md

 ### workout
 ##Daily workout

-This is new repo, the old repo ArquiteturaJoel is for storage a bunc of projects This repo is like a portifólio, more clean with few projects.
+This is new repo, the old repo ArquiteturaJoel is for storage a bunk of projects This repo is like a portifólio, more clean with few projects.

 100DaysOfCode - complete